 6) Mute Everyone

-Or, the meeting host could just hit ⌘ Cmd+Ctrl+M (PC: Alt+M) to mute everyone else at once.
+We found this trick where the meeting host can hit ⌘Cmd+Ctrl+M (PC: Alt+M) to mute everyone on the call at once.

-This trick has single-handedly shaved minutes each week off of our meetings.
+This shortcut has single-handedly shaved minutes off of our daily meetings.

 If you fix these settings once, they’ll reward you with optimized Zoom meetings forever…